usdoj-crt/beta-ada/_pages/_topics/community-integration.md

 community, and with providers who offer services in the community.
 These visits can help people start to see what is possible for their own lives.

-{% details What is a reasonable modification? %}
+## What is a reasonable modification?

 A reasonable modification refers to the way a state/local government changes how it operates to stop discriminating against people with disabilities.
 The ADA requires these changes when they